 Azure has announced that from June 30th 2018 they are retiring support for Service Management API (which indicates Cloud Services).
 Azure has stated that "Cloud Services is similar to Service Fabric in degree of control versus ease of use, but it’s now a legacy service and Service Fabric is recommended for new development" (source).

-This new target type was introduced in Octopus 2018.5, so you'll need to be running at least that version of the Octopus Server.
-You can read more about all the new PaaS targets in our blog.
+You can read more about all the PaaS targets in our blog.

-You will firstly need an Azure Management Certificate account that references your Azure subscription.
+You will need an Azure Management Certificate account that references your Azure subscription.

 Once your Azure account is setup, you will then need an existing Azure Cloud Service (classic) setup within your Azure subscription.
 To learn more about App Services, the Azure team provide useful documentation on App Services that can help you get started.
 If you are dynamically creating the cloud services during your deployment, check our section about creating Cloud Service targets by scripts using service messages.